-The activities of the school psychologist (Schulpsychologin/Schulpsychologe) include individual psychological support, intervention in crises and emergencies, prevention, supervision for teachers and school counselling in primary and secondary schools.
+The activities of the SCHOL PSYCHOLOGIST (Schulpsychologin/Schulpsychologe) include individual psychological support, support for school in crisis situations, prevention, supervision for teachers and school counselling in primary and secondary schools.
 In accordance with the regulations of the respective Land, applicants must either have successfully completed a higher education degree in psychology or have completed teacher training with at least one year of postgraduate studies in psychology and have worked in their profession for several years.
 After being employed in the so-called school psychological service or in an external school counselling centre, the school psychologist works outside the individual schools, usually in a counselling centre subordinate to the school supervisory authority.
-In Mecklenburg-Vorpommern, additional school psychologists will in future work at selected priority schools and be permanently employed at these schools.
+In Mecklenburg-Vorpommern, additional school psychologists work at selected priority schools and are permanently employed at these schools.
 In Bayern, school psychologists are always also teachers of one type of school and are therefore usually employed directly at a school and are responsible as the school's own staff for the school psychological counselling of their school and, if necessary, other schools.
 School psychologists are also responsible for networking extracurricular support and counselling services and for cooperating with youth welfare offices and child and youth welfare institutions.
 School psychologists are mostly civil servants of the Land (see also the chapter on guidance and counselling in early childhood and school education).

 If their work is to be successful, counselling staff must work closely together with other institutions like the local youth welfare office (Jugendamt).